viper3400/Fitbit.Clockface.One/README.md

 - Display of battery load, warning on low battery

 If you encounter any issues, you may report it here: https://github.com/viper3400/Fitbit.Clockface.One/issues

+This clockface needs permission for activity (to get the daily goals) and heart rate tracking.

+You may use this clockface for free as it is.
+Please respect, that this is a private project and that this clockface hast just to fullfill my personal needs.